 It is always best to work with your doctor to taper the dose until weaned off it.
 As noted on WebMD, “About one in five people who take an antidepressant for six or more weeks may experience discontinuation symptoms if they suddenly stop taking the medicine.”

 An intense craving for your drug of choice will be one of the more apparent symptoms you must deal with.
 When you couple that with uncomfortable feelings of withdrawal, it becomes a much more difficult task to stop using without medical help.

 Opioids are not inherently dangerous when you compare them to other depressants, but that does not mean they should be overlooked.
 Due to these difficulties, many people who forgo this process alone will relapse.
-If you commit yourself to medical detox, you give yourself a much higher chance of succeeding.
+If you commit yourself to NCBI, you give yourself a much higher chance of succeeding.

 It is never a good idea to stop taking antidepressants cold turkey or all of a sudden.
 A sudden change in brain chemistry can cause someone to become extremely depressed or suicidal.
 If the brain becomes tolerant of the drug, it can compel someone to take more of the drug, which is dangerous.

 Medical detox is the first step in addiction treatment.
 It is beneficial for people who want to stop taking drugs.
 Medical and support staff are available around the clock to help an individual wean off the drug safely.
 Detox helps people overcome the symptoms comfortably in a safe environment.
 Emotional issues can be daunting to manage on your own, and more so when other drugs or alcohol are at play.